The three types of Heatmaps you will see when creating a Heatmap are:

 Click and Tap Heatmaps

 Click and Tap Heatmaps will help you determine where users are clicking on your page.
 Tapping will be tracked if they are on a mobile or tablet.
-Heatmaps can help you understand user behavior - for example, are your site visitors clicking the links you want them to?
+Click and Tap Heatmaps can help you understand user behavior - for example, are your site visitors clicking the links you want them to?
 Or are they mistakenly clicking on elements that aren’t interactive?
+Hotjar tracks the clicks and taps of all users whose session was recorded, and automatically generates a visual representation of the areas they interacted with.

 Example of a Click Heatmap